 Electromechanical actuators are safer and better for the environment.

 Selecting the right device can more effectively prevent accidents in your facility and for your customers.
 In addition, their designs place less stress on the environment.

 - Unlike their hydraulic and pneumatic counterparts, electromechanical actuators do not require bulky support systems such as fluids, oils, hoses, and pumps.
 This eliminates the risk of dangerous leaks that can create slip hazards and environmental contamination (the processes to manage such instances are also very costly).

-- Electromechnaical actuators are self contained devices that only require minimal periodic lubrication (internal to the sealed device).
+- Electromechanical actuators are self-contained devices that only require minimal periodic lubrication (internal to the sealed device).
 There are no harmful or dangerous fluids that can leak into the environment.

 - Electromechanical actuators are >90% efficient, thus they consume less energy, and are thus more environmentally friendly (less strain on resources).

 2. Consider the Total Cost of Operation to Maximize ROI.

 Other technologies may appear to be initially more cost effective.
 However, electromechanical actuators clearly provide the best long term investment.